belindav8567/cyoa-project/story-2/option-2.md

+#Job
-##You don't get a job and are left having to pay your debts through huge loans
+####You don't get a job and are left having to pay your debts through huge loans

 What do you do?